Lecrapouille/SimTaDyn/.integration/README.md

 ##### OpenSUSE Build Service (OBS)

-opensuse-build-service.sh: bash script for commiting source files in OBS and launching the packages building.
+opensuse-build-service.sh: bash script for commiting source files into OBS and starting building the newly package.
 SimTaDyn.spec: file needed by OBS for building RPM packages.

+Note: This will use my OBS repo https://build.opensuse.org/package/show/home:Lecrapouille/SimTaDyn protected by password.
+Therefore adapt this script for your own repo.